 These symptoms can last for three or four days after the last use and can continue for up to two weeks depending on the dosage.

 There is a high potential for clonazepam addiction, so doctors usually limit prescriptions to two to four weeks for safety.
 If someone becomes addicted to clonazepam and uses the drug without medical supervision, more problems can develop.
 She may become tolerant to the drug’s effects, which will prompt the need for higher and more frequent doses to achieve the same effects.

 Some bodies adapt to the drug so that use causes the opposite of its intended effects.

-Treating Clonazepam Dependence
+Finding Treatment for Clonazepam Dependence